 Families of babies had the highest degree of need.
 Nearly one in three families of children under age 1 do not have the child care that they need to work.

-BY FAMILY INCOME (N=2,174) All Child Care Needs Met Unmet Child Care Needs 83%
+BY FAMILY INCOME (N=2,174) All Child Care Needs Met Unmet Child Care Needs 83% bigger gaps in child care needs.

 PERCENTAGE OF FAMILIES WITH UNMET CHILD CARE NEEDS